I am presently available for coaching live, low stakes cash game players.

 However, if that is not you, if you are stuck and know at heart you can get there, a mentor is one of the the fast tracks out.
 What’s more, if you fall into my general categories of why you are struggling, I can help you with all of the erroneous thought processes I list.

 The essence of my strategy for the game of NLHE poker is playing all my hands according to their natural alignment with position, stack size, and community cards.
 This is what I call synchronicity.
-This separates my particular style from TAGs, value hounds, nits, small ballers, the equity blasters that litter poker forums, and other common styles; the list goes on.
+This separates my particular style from common styles.
 It also means I have a basic and coherent understanding of the game and am not just clicking buttons or following some guide.
 This is important- and should become more important to you.

 - Each spot in a ring game is valued or devalued relative to the button, the most desirable position in poker.
 This will in part inform how and what hands (and at what frequency) are played at the most basic level- and suggest alternatives.
 Critically, this dictates that when we break ranks and synchronicity, we know we have to take steps later in the hand to account for our intentional deviation or error.